 Every year, Passage throws a party, and some of the nicest people we know have a great time!
 We also make some money.

-Our 2017 benefit will be held at South Rio on Saturday, February 25 at 5:30 PM.
-At the event, we will honor the Princeton Area Community Foundation (PACF), Larry Hilton, and David Lee White, for their long-standing commitment to supporting arts and culture in Trenton.
+Our 2017 benefit was held at South Rio on Saturday, February 25 at 5:30 PM.
+At the event, we honored the Princeton Area Community Foundation (PACF), Larry Hilton, and David Lee White, for their long-standing commitment to supporting arts and culture in Trenton.

 The Princeton Area Community Foundation is a public charitable foundation with $130 million in assets, designed to improve the lives of all who live, work and play in Central Jersey.
 In 2016, they made grants of $17 million.
 PACF helps generous people give wisely and nonprofits work effectively.